 - Not very reactive

-One problem I did encounter with this ball is the inconsistency of the weight and you will need to ensure that you do find the right weight that meets your needs.
-Often times, it can be hard to directly pinpoint the weight and get it correct, this also means the ball is not the best for professional players and should be ideal for the beginners.
+Oftentimes, it can be hard to pinpoint the weight and get it correct directly.
+This also means the ball is not the best for professional players and should be ideal for beginners.

 - Extremely durable and stylish